masterbioinfo/projetwalker/Doc/RM.md

 * #### shiftmap command <a name="shiftmap"></a> :
 ```
 Plot chemical shifts for H and N atoms for each residue at each titration step.
-        Invocation with no arguments will plot all residues with complete data.

 Usage: shiftmap [options] ( complete | filtered | selected )